abdelrahman977/qeema/docs/ccex/dynamic-process-report.md

 ## Dynamic Process Report

 This document provides details on SQL functions used for retrieving report statistics.
-Each function is executed using a `SELECT` query, with parameters allowing flexible filtering.
+Each function is executed using a `SELECT` query, with parameters allowing flexible filtering. **If any filter parameter is NULL, it will be completely ignored, as if it was not included in the query.**

 ---